MicrosoftDocs/cpp-docs/docs/mfc/tn026-ddx-and-ddv-routines.md

     > [!NOTE]
     > Such arbitrary expressions cannot be edited by ClassWizard and therefore should be moved outside of the special format comments (//{{AFX_DATA_MAP(CMyClass)).

-Have the `DoDialogExchange` member function include conditionals or any other valid C++ statements with intermixed exchange and validation function calls.
+Have the `DoDataExchange` member function include conditionals or any other valid C++ statements with intermixed exchange and validation function calls.

 ```cpp
 //{{AFX_DATA_MAP(CMyClass)